Ttesori/100-days/README.md

 # 100 Days of Code Log - Round 2

+## 1/27/2022 (Day 21)

+- More coding of the new portfolio design - almost have basic mobile styles done, whee!
+Now hanging out and practicing CSS with the #100devs crew! 🍕

 ## 1/25/2022 (Day 20)

 - Continued coding new portfolio design; tweaked colors and a bit of functionality on MathChamp to make it more accessible.